16n-faderbank/16n-faderbank.github.io/index.md

 - assemble the board.
 The documentation contains [instructions to build it.](https://github.com/16n-faderbank/16n/wiki/Build-guide)
 - make a panel for it.
 The repository contains [CAD files for the top/bottom panels](https://github.com/16n-faderbank/16n/tree/master/panel), so you can, for instance, lasercut your own.

 Everything is entirely open source.
 If you know what an "Ornament and Crime" synth module is: this project is similar in terms of how much is done for you, and how much you have to do.
-And of course, you're be able to make your own modifications and customisations.
+And of course, you're able to make your own modifications and customisations.

 If that sounds like gibberish to you, you might want to try to find a friendly music-DIY type to build one for you.
 Right now, the only way to get a 16n is to make it yourself.